vygr/ChrysaLisp/STATUS.md

 Addition of `\q` wildcard, double quote, to regexp and charclass libs.

-Editor and Viewer app now support `:top` and `:bottom` cursor actions. cntl-up and cntl-down bindings.
+Editor and Viewer app now support `:top` and `:bottom` cursor actions. cntl-home and cntl-end bindings.

 Editor and Viewer app support for a cursor stack. cntl-d and cntl-D bindings for `(action-push)` and `(action-pop)`.
 File will reload on pop, unless they